LorenzoLeva/MicromouseSim/Readme.md

 For a more detailed information about the different implemented classes and their methods please refer to the [Documentation](#documentation).

 ## Testing
 All the tests of the code can be found in the `/app/src/Test` directory.
 The tests are grouped by type.
 All the code that is found in the master branch of the repository was tested and passed 100% of the test in the `/app/src/Test` directory.
+For a full description of every test please refer to the [Documentation](#documentation).
 ### Unit Test
 The unit tests of the code can be found in the `/app/src/Test/UnitTest` directory and are implemented with the native `unittest` python library .
 All tests have the following naming convention `[ClassName]_test.py` and cover following classes: